Trendy Apartment Plants You Need

 Devil’s Ivy | Epipremnum aureum

-This plant is *perfect* if you’re a black-thumbed gardener.
-The Devil’s Ivy plant is named for its resiliency, and because it is almost impossible to kill.
-Also referred to as Pothos, this fast-growing vine is extremely tolerant and mostly disease-free.
-While Devil’s Ivy is a very hearty plant, it does best in peat-forward soil that drains adequately.
-What’s amazing about this plant is it can grow in bright artificial light, so even if your apartment doesn’t receive much sunlight—this plant can flourish.
+Perfect for a black-thumbed gardener, Devil’s Ivy is named for its resiliency and the near impossibility of killing it.
+Also referred to as Pothos or a money plant, this fast-growing vine tolerates temperate indoor settings and remains mostly disease-free.
+Although a hearty plant, it does best in peat-forward soil that drains adequately.
+This amazing plant can grow in bright artificial light, so even if your apartment doesn’t receive much sunlight, this plant can flourish.

 Difficulty: 2/10